Dhruthi-DM/currency-converter-web-/README.md

 🌈 Dynamic background with smooth gradient animation.

-Supports multi-currency conversion with real-time exchange rates,🇺🇸➡️🇮🇳
+Supports multi-currency conversion with real-time exchange rate,like USD -> INR ,ie.,🇺🇸➡️🇮🇳

 🏳️ Includes country flags for an immersive user experience.

 🔄 Simple and intuitive UI with exchange rate previews.

 💡 Usage: